Cava-Dev/store_data/README.md

-# Read json file and Populate
+# Read json file and Populate Database

 A small End-Point to read an Input Json file and save its content within a Database;